Top 8 Telemedicine Apps in Singapore (2025)

 WhiteCoat is slightly more sophisticated than the other apps I’ve talked about.
 While the rest are mainly for healthy folks who caught the cold and want a day off from work, WhiteCoat offers a bit more.

-You can get help with more complex needs, like sexual health advice, reviewing lab results and travel medication advice.
+You can get help with more complex needs, like sexual health advice, health screenings, reviewing lab results and travel medication advice.

 But the most interesting service is chronic disease management: WhiteCoat doctors can prescribe medication for diabetes, hypertension and high cholesterol, presumably only if you are already diagnosed.